sunpy/ablog/docs/manual/ablog-quick-start.rst

 1. `ablog start`

    Run this command to kick start your project.
-You will be a few simple questions and end up with
+You will be a few simple questions and end up with a sample page and a post.

 2. `ablog build`

+   This command will prepare HTML pages for you.

 3. `ablog serve`

+   You are now ready to view your website in a browser.

 4. Write new content in reStructuredText, and repeated #2 and #3.